bahmutov/cypress-examples/README.md

 Copyright © 2025 Gleb Bahmutov

 License: private code.
-Absolutely no permission to copy the source code or train AI models without explicit prior authorization.
+Absolutely no permission to copy the source code or train AI/LLM models without explicit prior authorization.
+No scraping of this content or its pages for retrieval systems.
+No using this content for answering queries or any other retrieval.

 [ci image]: https://github.com/bahmutov/cypress-examples/workflows/ci/badge.svg?branch=master
 [ci url]: https://github.com/bahmutov/cypress-examples/actions?query=workflow%3Aci